Digital-Anthropic/cloud-labs/terraform/theory/README.md

 In the example above:

-- The `azurerm_key_vault_secret` data source is used to fetch the secret named `my-secret` from an Azure Key Vault.
+- The `azurerm_key_vault_secret` data source is used to fetch the secret named
+  `my-secret` from an Azure Key Vault.
-- The `value` attribute of the `azurerm_key_vault_secret.example_secret` data source is used as the `admin_password` for an `azurerm_virtual_machine` resource.
+- The `value` attribute of the `azurerm_key_vault_secret.example_secret` data
+  source is used as the `admin_password` for an `azurerm_virtual_machine` resource.

 ### Local Values

 Local values allow you to define intermediate values that can be reused within your Terraform configuration files.
 They are useful for avoiding repetition and improving readability.

-#### Using Local Values to Set Region Code Based on Full Region Name in `azurerm`
+#### Using Local Values to Set Region Code Based on FullRegionName in `azurerm`

 An example scenario for using local values in Terraform is to set the region code based on the full region name for use with `azurerm`.

-Below is an example that demonstrates how to use local values to map full region names to their corresponding region codes:
+Below is an example that demonstrates how to use local values to map full
+region names to their corresponding region codes:

 ```hcl
 variable "location" {